What is a network engineer?

 What does a typical workday look like for a network engineer?

 The position demands a significant level of problem-solving skills and the ability to remain calm under pressure.
-The most challenging part is troubleshooting and resolving system issues in real-time to avoid any impact on business operations.
+The most challenging part is troubleshooting and resolving system issues in real time to avoid any impact on business operations.
 It often means unpredictable work hours.

 How would you describe the work environment of a network engineer?

 In most settings, this position is a desk job in an office but could sometimes require travel to meet clients or onsite systems management.
-The environment is usually fast-paced due to regular monitoring and problem-solving requirements, requiring continual learning due to changing technological trends.
+The environment is usually fast-paced due to regular monitoring and problem-solving requirements, requiring continual learning due to changing tech trends.

 Key skills include strong problem-solving, analytical thinking, mathematics, and troubleshooting.
 Proficiency in computer networking, network security, and various operating systems like Windows and Linux is typically needed.
 Good communication skills are also important for explaining complex technical terms.